jaraco/inflect/README.txt

         for num in [3,2,1,0]:
               print p.numwords(num, one='a solitary', zero='no more'),
-              p.pl(" bottle of beer on the wall", num)
+              p.plural(" bottle of beer on the wall", num)

         # prints:
         #     three bottles of beer on the wall